-Welcome to the MDN Learning Area.
-This set of articles aims to provide complete beginners to web development with all they need to start coding simple websites.
+Welcome to the MDN learning area.
+This set of articles aims to guide complete beginners to web development with all that they need to start coding websites.

 If you are a complete beginner, web development can be challenging — we will hold your hand and provide enough detail for you to feel comfortable and learn the topics properly.
 You should feel at home whether you are a student learning web development (on your own or as part of a class), a teacher looking for class materials, a hobbyist, or someone who just wants to understand more about how web technologies work.